-Volcán Irazú is an active volcano in Cartago province, Costa Rica, situated in the Cordillera Central at an elevation of 3,432 m (11,260 ft) above the sea level.
+Volcán Irazú is an active volcano located in Cartago province, in Costa Rica.
+It is the tallest volcano in the country.
+To the south of the volcano a road climbs up to 3.366m (11,043ft) above the sea level.

 How long is the road to Irazu Volcano?

 Set high in the Cordillera Central range, the road is totally paved.
 It’s called Ruta Nacional Secundaria 219.
 The road ends on a parking lot.
 It’s in good condition and signs mark the route clearly.
 The turnoff for Irazu is well marked and right before Tierra Blanca.
 Along the way, you’re likely to encounter some fog and light rain as you reach cloud level.
 Depending on the day, you might even drive above cloud level.
 The road to the summit is pretty steep.
 Starting at Tierra Blanca, the ascent is 19.3 km (12 miles) long.
 Over this distance the elevation gain is 1.346 meters.
 The average gradient is 6.97%.